aliavni/drugbank-scraper/README.md

 ## Development

 1. See the virtual environment step above.
-1. Install requirements with `pip install -r requirements-dev.txt`.
+1. Install requirements with `pip install -r requirements_dev.txt`.
 1. Run `pre-commit install` to install pre-commit hooks.
 This repo is already set up to use some pre-commit hooks for code quality purposes.
 Configuration file is available [here](.pre-commit-config.yaml).
 More information about pre-commit is available on [their website](https://pre-commit.com/).